XaviArnaus/janitor/README.md

 ### Host that Listens
 This host is in charge to spawn an API, listen for incoming reports, check the thresholds, format a message and publish it to the social media instance.

-Basically does the exact same job than the "local mode" but besides collecting the data it receives the data from a remote client.
+Basically it does the exact same job than the "local mode" but besides collecting the data it receives the data from a remote client.

 Once we have the corresponding parameters set up (see the Installation point 5 above), run:
 ```